 The US CLT movement inspired the CLT movement in England and from 2006-2008, a National CLT Demonstration programme supported some pilot projects, while in 2010 the National CLT Network was set up to support the growing CLT movement and advocate on behalf of CLTs.

 Now, in Belgium, France, Italy and Australia there is growing CLT movement: CLTs are on the rise internationally!

-If you'd like a more detailed history of the US CLT movement, check out Roots of the CLT on the US National CLT Network website or visit Roots and Branches website.
+If you’d like a more detailed history of the US CLT movement, check out the resources from the Grounded Solutions Network, or visit the Roots and Branches website.